Practical algorithms for simulation and reconstruction of digital in-line holograms: In-line Holography with Spherical Waves

 \subsection{Resolution in In-line Holography with Spherical Waves}

 Similar arguments as in the discussion above on resolution concerning in-line holography with plane waves, also apply here.
 The practical resolution limit, intrinsic to an in-line hologram recorded with spherical waves, can be estimated from the highest frequency observed in its Fourier spectrum.
-The formula of the resolution, similar to Eq. \ref{Eq:PWR03}, is given by:

-where $A$ is the pixel number at which the highest frequency in the Fourier domain is detected, $S$ is the size of the hologram, and $M$ denotes the magnification factor.
+The formula of the resolution, similar to Eq. (\ref{Eq:PWR03}), is given by: \beq = \frac{S}{2A\cdot M}, \eeq where $A$ is the pixel number at which the highest frequency in the Fourier domain is detected, $S$ is the size of the hologram, and $M$ denotes the magnification factor.